brooksjustin/Challange/README.md

 -sql export files included.

-- one table to store all transactions and one to store all users
+-one table to store all transactions and one to store all users

 -user_id in transactions table used as foreign key to tie it to users table